 One of the great opportunities of LifeTrack is that you do not have to choose a narrow major.
-With LifeTrack you attain a broad knowledge in the area you want to study.
-This not only makes learning more fun and flexible, it prepares you for many different career options.
+With LifeTrack, you attain a broad knowledge in the area you want to study.
+This not only makes learning more fun and flexible, but it also prepares you for many different career options.
 You must complete a minimum of 30 hours in your depth study.

 Literature, Art and Society

 With this depth study you will complete course work in the areas of English, Modern Languages, Comparative Literature, Fine Art (including studio art and art history), Music, American Studies, Philosophy, and cultural history.
 This is ideal for students who love creativity.
 You will learn and think about how human creativity relates to progress and community.
 Students should take at least 6 hours of coursework in non-Western arts and culture or U.S. minority traditions.
 Work in foreign languages is not required but strongly encouraged.
 Your coursework should also include work in a minimum of two disciplines.
 We strongly recommend you take at least one course in literary criticism, aesthetics, historiography, music, or art criticism.

 With this depth study you will complete course work in basic and advanced natural sciences, mathematics, earth or environmental science, history of science, introductory or advanced computing, engineering and applied science, and interdisciplinary courses that deal with science and society.
 Emphasis is on a broad education in science and technology areas with special attention to the question of the impact of technology on culture and subsequent ethical dilemmas and challenges.
 Coursework must include work in a minimum of two disciplines.
 A course in the history of science, mathematics, or technology is strongly recommended.